tmullin/jshmanager-jshm/Readme.txt

 4.1.
 Introduction
 -----------------
-On most Windows systems, you can simply double-click JSHManager.jar to start it, assuming Java has been installed correctly.
-You can also right-click on the jar to create a shortcut, if desired.
+On Windows systems, a launcher, JSHManager.exe, is provided to ensure the right version of Java is installed as well as to ensure enough memory is allocated.

+On other systems, the command to run the program is

+  java -jar JSHManager.jar

+You can allocate additional memory if you get OutOfMemoryErrors by running

+  java -Xmx256m -jar JSHManager.jar

 4.2.
 Download Existing Scores